 ZelEn is certified electricity obtained only from HEP’s renewable sources, and is offered to its customers by HEP Opskrba (HEP Supply) as a unique product on the Croatian market.
 Money collected from selling ZelEn product represents means to be used exclusively for investing into projects of energy efficiency and renewable energy sources integrated into buildings, used by public sector institutions in the education, health and social care sectors.

-So far, nine projects worth a total of HRK 2.4 million have been implemented in three cycles, reducing energy consumption by about 240 thousand kilowatts and avoiding emissions of 68 tonnes of CO2 per year.
-The projects were carried out at the Rijeka Branch of the Ivan Brlić Mažuranić Children's Home from Lovran, kindergartens Dugo Selo in Lukarišće, Sveti Ante in Prugov near Klis, Cvrčak from Solin, Morski konjić in Slatine and Osijek in Osijek, Fran Krsto Frankopan Elementary School in Osijek, Catholic elementary school and Catholic high school with public law in Požega and Family Center in Požega.
+So far, 11 projects worth a total of HRK 3.3 million have been implemented in four cycles.
+The projects were carried out at the Rijeka Branch of the Ivan Brlić Mažuranić Children's Home from Lovran, kindergartens Dugo Selo in Lukarišće, Sveti Ante in Prugov near Klis, Cvrčak from Solin, Morski konjić in Slatine and Osijek in Osijek, Elementary Schools Fran Krsto Frankopan and Ljudevit Gaj in Osijek, Vocational high school in Varaždin, Catholic elementary school and Catholic high school with public law in Požega and Family Center in Požega.

 Donations for humanitarian demining

 At the beginning of war operations on the Croatian territory in 1991, the Republic of Croatia was faced with the problem of mines as one of the most serious consequences of war in these areas.

 Mine contamination has a series of negative economic, developmental, ecological and social consequences and it represents a security issue in the areas which have been exposed to war.
 Big agricultural areas, forests, border areas, and parts of coasts and rivers are inaccessible today due to mining or suspicions of mining.